Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Split-or-decompose

+The next lemma not only establishes an important property of splitting cores, but its proof also includes an approach \SK{(summarized in Figure \ref{fig:split-branching})} to obtain such a splitting core.
+This is then used in \cref{rule:overlap} to branch with respect to the cuts in the splitting core. \SK{See Figure \ref{fig:split-def} for more intuition on the concept of a splitting core.}

 \begin{lemma} Let $T$ be a binary phylogenetic tree and $(Y,Z)$ a non-trivial bipartition of the labels of $T$.
-Then there exists a splitting core $C$ such that $\sum_{K\in C} 2^{-|K|} \leq \frac{1}{2}$. \end{lemma} \begin{proof} Induction on $|T|$, strengthening the inductive hypothesis to only assume maximum degree 3 rather than that all internal nodes have degree exactly 3.
-The base case $|T|=1$ is vacuous since there is no non-trivial bipartition on one element.
+Then there exists a splitting core $C$ for $(Y,Z)$ such that $\sum_{K\in C} 2^{-|K|} \leq \frac{1}{2}$. \end{lemma} \begin{proof} Induction on the number of leaves of $T$, strengthening the inductive hypothesis to only assume maximum degree 3 rather than that all internal nodes have degree exactly 3.
+The base case (one leaf) is vacuous since there is no non-trivial bipartition on one element.